shadman1010/chatbot-ui/README.md

 Given the project is a self‑contained demo and functionality is verified, using legacy peer deps is an acceptable temporary trade‑off.

+## App Assets
+The `app.json` references these images in `./assets/`:
+- `icon.png`
+- `adaptive-icon.png`
+- `splash.png`
+- `favicon.png`

+Placeholder files are included so EAS Build (prebuild phase) can hash and process them.
+Replace them with real images for branding:
+- App icon / adaptive icon: 1024x1024 (foreground PNG with transparency for adaptive)
+- Splash: Recommended at least your device max resolution (e.g., 1242x2436) with background color matching `splash.backgroundColor`.
+- Favicon: 48x48 or 64x64 PNG.

+If any of these files are missing EAS prebuild will fail (as you saw with the missing `adaptive-icon.png` error).
+Keep the filenames stable unless you also update `app.json`.

 ## Submission
 Everything required to run and evaluate is contained locally.
 No API keys or network needed.